-The site encompasses an area of 2.25 hectares (Fig I), is centred on NGR SO 85281834 and is located on a gentle slope running north east to south west.
-It lies at a height of between 24m and 22.15m AOD.
+The site encompasses an area of 0.275 hectares (Fig I), is centred on NGR SO 8544 1452 and is located on fairly level ground.
+It lies at a height of between 24.55m and 24.0m AOD.

 The underlying bedrock is 'Blue Lias Formation And Charmouth Mudstone Formation (Undifferentiated)' (BGS 2015).
 This is a sedimentary bedrock formed approximately 183 to 204 million years ago in the Jurassic and Triassic Periods.
 These rocks were formed in warm shallow seas with carbonate deposited on platform, shelf and slope areas.
+The bedrock is overlain by superficial deposits of 'Cheltenham Sand And Gravel' formed up to 3 million years ago from material accumulated by downslope movement (ibid).
 The soils overlying the area are a sandy to sandy loam type (UKSO 2015).